No Black man can be Captain America and no self-respecting African American should want to be it either.

 One can only hope that the message in these series becomes mainstream and that our communities make common cause to end white supremacy, and that together, we create a better United States of America.
 One in which anyone can be “the Cap” and represent the best of us all- with or without a shield.

 These series also remind us how important is to restore the record and recover our communities’ histories.
 Captain America revisits Isaiah Bradley simply as Sam.
 Bradley saw Sam becoming Captain America on TV.
-Now Sam takes him to the National museum where Bradley’s heroism and the injustices he faced are in full display.
+Now Sam takes him to the National Museum where Bradley’s heroism and the injustices he faced are in full display.
 I’m a historian, so this scene made my day.
-Bradley is a Korean War veteran who grew up admiring the Tuskegee Airmen and the series also make references the Nisei.
-They all have in common the discrimination and racism they faced, and still, just like Sam, they did their duty and defended a country that didn’t love them back and criminalized their communities.
+Bradley is a Korean War veteran who grew up admiring the Tuskegee Airmen and the series also make references to the Nisei.
+They all have in common the discrimination and racism they faced, and still, just like Sam, they did their duty and defended a country that didn’t love them back and even criminalized their communities.
 For this reason, these units received the Congressional Gold Medal.
 And they are not the only ones.
 The Puerto Rican soldiers of the 65th Infantry, received it too.
 They all fought for a better version of “America”.

 The medal recognizes the valor and sacrifice of units like the African-American marines and aviators whose bravery in combat, at a time when lynching was common and racial segregation the norm, disproved the myths of racial inferiority and unfitness for military service; it recognizes the courage of Navajo code talkers, who at a time when their language was prohibited in schools, used it for communications in the battlefield saving countless American lives; or the pride of Japanese-American soldiers who volunteered to join the army and requested combat duty while their families were kept in internment camps.
 The Puerto Rican soldiers known as the Borinqueneers made a similar contribution.
 The men of the 65th were willing to pay the ultimate price at a time when Puerto Ricans were openly labeled in the press, in academic circles, and by elected officials, as “a problem” to be dealt with.